 Spiralized zucchini (zoodles) are served with flavorful Thai red curry based broth along with fresh herbs, shrimp, and hard-boiled egg.

 - 1 lb large shrimp peeled and deveined

 - 10 fried tofu puffs optional, halved if you prefer

 - handful of Thai basil or holy basil leaves

 - Fresh cilantro leaves

 When ready to serve, portion our the zoodles into individual serving bowl.
-Arrange 3-4 shrimp and 3-4 tofu puffs on each bowl.
-Generously ladle the hot broth over the zoodles and serve immediately.
+Arrange 3-4 shrimp, 3-4 tofu puffs, and half of hard-boiled egg on each bowl.
+Generously ladle the hot broth over the zoodles and serve immediately with fresh herbs

 This of course can be served with regular noodles or pasta.
 I actually used angel hair pasta in one of the bowl